gwirn/Cicada/README.md

 Run `cargo build --release` to create a binary of the program.

 ## Options and functionality
-The default view of the calendar is just the current month.
+The default mode of the calendar is just the current month.
 The current day is highlighted in bold green.
 A red ∆ on the right side of the day indicates an appointment.